NguyenPhucSon/Kaiser/README.md

 3. The number displayed on the top window indicate the mine remaining.
 4. You'll win if you mark all the mine correctly.
 On other hand, if you reveal a mine-containing cell, you will lose.
 5. You can replay the game by clicking on the replay icon on window whenever you want.
+6. While playing, you can turn back main menu and change game difficulty whenever you want by pressing esc key.

 # Have fun